Wander Franco Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.5 K/9 to lead MLB.
+- The White Sox pitching staff leads the league with a collective 10.5 strikeouts per nine innings.

-- The White Sox have a 5.61 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.48 team ERA that ranks 28th among all league pitching staffs.

-- The White Sox rank 24th in baseball in home runs allowed (28 total, 1.4 per game).
+- White Sox pitchers combine to rank 22nd in baseball in home runs surrendered (29 total, 1.4 per game).

-- Cease gets the start for the White Sox, his fifth of the season.
-He is 2-0 with a 2.01 ERA and 29 strikeouts in 22 1/3 innings pitched.
+- Giolito (1-1) takes the mound for the White Sox in his fifth start of the season.
+He has a 4.29 ERA in 21 2/3 innings pitched, with 23 strikeouts.

-- The right-hander last pitched on Sunday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up six hits.
+- His most recent appearance was on Tuesday against the Philadelphia Phillies, when the righty threw six scoreless innings without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.